-Within individual plays, various risk factors for HF-IS have been observed, including elevated pore pressures (Eaton and Schultz, 2018), proximity to basement (Skoumal et al., 2018), formation depth (Ries et al., 2020), and proximity to mapped faults (McKeighan et al., 2022) or geological proxies thereof (e.g., Schultz et al., 2016).
+Within individual plays, various risk factors for HF-IS have been observed, including elevated pore pressures (Eaton and Schultz 2018), proximity to basement (Skoumal et al. 2018), formation depth (Ries et al. 2020), and proximity to mapped faults (McKeighan et al. 2022) or geological proxies thereof (e.g., Schultz et al. 2016).

 Figure 7a shows a map of well depths (total vertical depth below sea, TVD) within the Haynesville play.
-We note that some of the wells to the northwest of the area target the shallower Cotton Valley Formation.
+We note that some of the wells to the northwest in the Haynesville exceeds 0.9 psi/ft (20.36 kPa/m).
+The grey dots show the locations of earthquakes that we have identified as likely to represent cases of HF-IS of the area target the shallower Cotton Valley Formation.
 There is a clear trend of increasing formation depth to the south and southeast.
-Wang et al. (2013b) mapped pore pressure gradients in the Haynesville Formation, identifying that pore pressure gradients were highest (> 0.9 psi/ft, or 20 kPa/m) in the south and east of the formation (see Figure 3

-- 415 of that paper).
-The zone of highest pore pressure gradients mapped by Wang et al. (2013b) is shown - 416 in Figure 7b.
+Wang et al. (2013b) mapped pore pressure gradients in the Haynesville Formation, identifying that pore pressure gradients were highest (> 0.9 psi/ft, or 20 kPa/m) in the south and east of the formation (see Fig. 3 of that paper).
+The zone of highest pore pressure gradients mapped by Wang et al. (2013b) is shown in Fig. 7b.